keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 And this not ends here: as the configuration contains every information for performing the initial API call we still don't need the JavaScript application to be up and running to perform it.

-So: ideally we make those three calls _concurrent_.
+We can make those three calls _concurrent_.

 Now let's detail every attempt to reach this by using the powerful preload pattern.

 ### What a preload pattern should do?

-Briefly speaking: the browser try to fetch the resource at higher priority (to be honest, priority depends on the `as` attribute) so when your application try fetch the resource the browser would say "Hey!
-I already have this stuff".
+Briefly speaking: the browser try to fetch the resource at higher priority (more accurate: priority depends on the `as` attribute) so when your application try to fetch the resource the browser would say "_Hey!
+I already have this stuff!_".

-Also notable: browser cache is still applied: if the preloaded resource is in the browser cache, no new load attempt is made at all.
+Also notable: browser cache is still applied: if the preloaded resource is in the browser cache, cache is used for both preload _and_ fetch.

-> **Note**: `link` with `rel="preload"` is [currently only supported by Chrome and Safari](https://caniuse.com/#feat=link-rel-preload) but, as you can guess, this covers 80% of the browsers out there.
+> **Note**: `link` with `rel="preload"` is [currently only supported by Chrome and Safari](https://caniuse.com/#feat=link-rel-preload) but, as you can guess, this covers 80% of the browsers out there.<br>
->
-> This is enough for supporting it has it's fully backward compatible.
+> This is enough for supporting it has **it's fully backward compatible**.

 ## Enabling preload

 I was already aware of some of the issues I encountered, but I hoped that all could work by simply doing few changes.
-_Spoiler alert_: most of tutorial you can find on the Web just say "_add a preload and live happy_".
+_Spoiler alert_: most of tutorial you can find on the Web just say "_add a preload and live happy_".<br>
 Liars.

 My first attempt: added what's follow to our template file on the server (syntax should be straightforward although this is a Jinja template):